gorel/discord_dicebot/README.md

 `sample.env` that may be useful to reference.
 You should consider using a better `POSTGRES_PASSWORD` for the database, but within `sample.env`, `dicebot_pw` is the password used to illustrate how to construct the `DATABASE_URL`.

-There are two important API keys you will need to retrieve:
+There are three important API keys you will need to retrieve:

 - `DISCORD_TOKEN`: Your [Discord bot token](https://discord.com/developers/docs/topics/oauth2)
 - `TENOR_API_KEY`: A key for [tenor](https://tenor.com/gifapi/documentation)
+- `OPENAI_API_KEY`: A key for [OpenAI](https://beta.openai.com/account/api-keys)

 You must also replace the `DISCORD_OAUTH_LINK` with the OAuth link from Stytch and set up the OAuth2 redirect at https://discord.com/developers/applications for the webserver to work for login.